SOC Report Reliance for a Crypto Custodian: Helpful, Not Sufficient (2026)

 How vendor tools support custodian reliance

-Wag3s Ledger reconciles custodied balances to on-chain data with an audit trail, providing independent corroboration to sit alongside the custodian's SOC 1 Type 2 — while the reliance assessment and sufficiency conclusion stay the auditor's.
+Wag3s Ledger reconciles custodied balances to on-chain data with an audit trail, providing the independent corroboration that sits alongside the custodian's SOC 1 Type 2.
+It supplies one leg of the evidence and helps the entity evidence its own complementary controls; it does not assess the custodian's controls or decide reliance — that assessment and the sufficiency conclusion stay the auditor's.
 See the Ledger product page.

 Further reading